 - The Inquisitor from the upcoming Star Wars Rebels series is Darth Vader's enforcer in charge of hunting down Jedi fugitives, and is an Expy/Suspiciously Similar Substitute of the Son, with grey skin, red Facial Markings, black armor and a double-bladed red lightsaber.

 - Jack Spicer in Xiaolin Showdown dresses all in black, with red eyes and hair and red accessories.
 Of course, there are some doubts about how evil he really is.

 - Omi briefly becoming evil led to an Evil Costume Switch that turned his robes black with red trim.

 - Reboot: Chaotic Evil villain Hexadecimal wears red and black.

-- King Sombra in My Little Pony: Friendship Is Magic has this for his color scheme in pony form.
+- King Sombra in My Little Pony: Friendship Is Magic has this for his color scheme in corporeal form.

 - The mysterious figure seeking "revenge" on Mike Chilton in Motorcity.
 He's given the nickname "Red."